Lionsberg/lionsberg-wiki/Lionsberg Community Information/Meetings/Jordan and A - 2023.04.21.md

 ## 3. Will require differentiating out brand / identify for Jordan and Lionsberg
 - [[Citizens]] as the empowered heroes
 - [[Jordan]] as a servant leader / guide
-- [[LIONSBERG]] as enabling platform / community / gathering place / game / place of voluntary organizing and federating (also servant leader / guide)
+- [[Lionsberg]] as enabling platform / community / gathering place / game / place of voluntary organizing and federating (also servant leader / guide)
 - Every Citizen finding their own heroic place / role in [[The Story]]

 ## 4. Story based messaging and progressive enlightenment